ls1intum/Artemis/docs/user/plagiarism-check.rst

 Artemis allows tutors and exercise instructors to check assignment submissions from students for plagiarism.
 With this feature, different types of assignments can be checked in Artemis, including programming assignments, modeling assignments, and text assignments.
 Plagiarism checks are available for both course and exam exercises.
-To perform the plagiarism check, the responsible tutors must initiate the checking process for a specific exercise.
+To conduct a plagiarism check, a tutor or instructor must initiate one of two available procedures: manual plagiarism checks or continuous plagiarism control.
+These checks are always specific to a particular exercise.
 First, we give an overview of different available features of the plagiarism check.
-Next, we explain the plagiarism check workflows from the perspective of various Artemis users, using UML Activity Diagrams to visualize the process.
+Next, we explain both plagiarism check workflows from the perspective of various Artemis users, using UML Activity Diagrams to visualize the process.

 Plagiarism Check Overview
 --------------------------